MichaelBSomers/mclaren-assessment/README.md

 --Removed Inline CSS

 \*Although formContext isn't being used, I'll be leaving the file as a show of my thinking on a different way to handle submitting the information.
 I think the other approach I took is easier / better, but also minipulates the base raw data, which I generally don't want to do.

+\*After completing this assessment I can easily say creating my own form using context would have made this signifigantly easier, but by the time I got to that I was already invested.

 **_ChangeLog_**